 A comprehensive AWS security assessment is one of the most valuable ways to gauge the safety of your Amazon Web Services environment and address any AWS security concerns.
 When it comes to AWS pentesting, there are three main types: testing on the cloud, testing in the cloud, and testing the cloud console.

-Testing the Cloud Console: A configuration test of the cloud console.
-Examples would be looking at user accounts, their permissions, the access-control lists which have been configured.
+A configuration test of the cloud console.
+Examples would be looking at user accounts, their permissions, access mangement which have been configured.